Spatio-temporal modeling of urban extreme rainfall events at high resolution: Spatio-temporal modeling for extreme precipitation

 \subsubsection{Modeling positive rainfall intensities}

-Let $X_{\s}$ be the rainfall intensity at a fixed location $\s$.
-To model the whole marginal distribution of positive rainfall intensities, we use the Extended Generalized Pareto Distribution (EGPD).
-The EGPD is constructed as an extension of the classical Generalized Pareto Distribution (GPD), which corresponds to the limit distribution of threshold exceedances.
-For a sufficiently large threshold $u$, the distribution of the exceedances can be approximated by a GPD with shape parameter $\xi$ and scale parameter $\sigma_u$:
+Let $X_{\s}$ be the rainfall intensity at a fixed location $\s$ for a fixed time interval.
+To model the whole marginal distribution of positive rainfall intensities, we use the EGPD.
+It is constructed as an extension of the classical Generalized Pareto Distribution (GPD), which corresponds to the only possible limit distribution of excesses above a high threshold as the latter tends to the upper bound of the support of the distribution.
+In practice, for a sufficiently large threshold $u$, the distribution of the exceedances is approximated by a GPD with shape parameter $\xi$ and scale parameter $\sigma_u>0$:

 where $(a)_+ = \max(a,0)$.
-The EGPD is then defined by considering a polynomial transformation $P(x) = x^{\kappa}$, with $\kappa > 0$ of the GPD.
-This is the simplest and most efficient choice among other transformations proposed by \cite{naveau_modeling_2016}.
-The EGPD preserves the GP behavior of the upper tail while extending the model to moderate rainfall values through a smooth transformation of the GPD distribution.
-The corresponding shape is driven by the parameter $\kappa$.
-We define $F_{\mathrm{EGPD}}$ as the EGPD cumulative distribution function with parameters $(\xi, \sigma, \kappa)$, independent of the threshold $u$.
-Then
+Various more flexible extensions of the GPD can be considered to ensure a satisfactory fit when using relatively low thresholds or no threshold at all.
+The EGPD we use is defined through a polynomial transformation of the GPD distribution, namely $P(x) = x^{\kappa}$ with $\kappa > 0$.
+This choice provides a simple one-parameter extension that performs well in practice while remaining simple compared to alternative EGPD specifications \cite{naveau_modeling_2016}.
+We define $F_{\mathrm{EGPD}}$ as the EGPD cumulative distribution function with parameters $(\xi, \sigma, \kappa)$, that is,

+where the scale parameter $\sigma$ no longer depends on the threshold $u$.
+The EGPD retains a GPD-type upper tail.
+More precisely, its tail is asymptotically equivalent to a GPD with the same shape parameter $\xi$ and a modified scale parameter, ensuring that the extreme-value behavior is unchanged.
+At the same time, the parameter $\kappa$ controls the distribution at moderate intensities through a smooth transformation of the GPD, allowing a better fit over the whole range of positive rainfall values.
+In our work, this distribution is used to model the marginal distribution of positive rainfall intensities, that is $X_{\s} \mid X_{\s} > 0$.